GLI for Credit Unions Activity

-According to UM-PAMECAS, the national credit union association of Senegal, an estimated 51% of all credit union members within the PAMECAS network are women.
+According to UM-PAMECAS, a credit union network in Senegal, an estimated 51% of all credit union members within the PAMECAS network are women.
 To understand the credit union GLI market, WOCCU will conduct a gender-lens market survey analysis and design a customized set of tools – our GLI Accelerator Kit – that credit unions can adopt to better serve women entrepreneurs and women-led businesses.
 Increasing women’s access to capital offers the exciting potential of delivering both increased gender equity and financial returns.

 WOCCU’s GLI Credit Unions Activity will encompass the development, deployment, and scaling of the GLI Accelerator Kit over three phases.
 After the research and market analysis phase is complete, and the methodology is developed, WOCCU will identify credit unions in Senegal to pilot the GLI Accelerator Kit.